-For a minimal installation, for instance to see a sample install of the application and with the DB and application on a single machine, a minimum of 3 GB of RAM is suggested and 4 GB or more is strongly recommended.
-Dual CPU or better hardware is also strongly recommended.
+For a minimal installation, for instance to see a sample install of the application and with the DB and application on a single machine, 4 GB or more is strongly recommended and a 64 bit OS is required.
+Quad core or better hardware is also strongly recommended.
 For production installs please see this page for more detailed hardware recommendations for application servers and database servers.